LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LP-W09-D1-Audio+Video.md

   - *empty string*: synonym of the auto value.
 - src
   The URL of the audio to embed.
-- volume
-  The playback volume, in the range 0.0 (silent) to 1.0 (loudest).

 ### HTML `<source>` Element - Provide Alternate Files